evo3cx/notes/2019/28-03-rust-is-not-good-replacement-for-C-lang.md

 Rust is not a good C replacement: https://drewdevault.com/2019/03/25/Rust-is-not-a-good-Ca-replacement.html

 Takeaway keys:
-1. Rust release many new features per year, if you write rust app last year already looks outdated, if you want up-to-date with Rust and solve your proble idiomatically.
+1. Rust release many new features per year, if you write rust app last year already looks outdated, if you want up-to-date with Rust and solve your problem idiomatically.
 2. Rust is written to replace C++ and solve problem with adding new features
 3. C has a spec and rust doesnt
 4. C is the most protable programming language